 Mascoutin Valley State Trail

-Parking for the trail: along city streets of Berlin, Ripon, Rosendale.
+Parking for the trail: along city streets of Berlin, Ripon (Eureka St), Rosendale.
 Parking lot locations: Halfway between Berlin & Ripon on Lake Rd, off of County Road E by Rush Lake, junction of Locust Road just north of Ripon, Taylor Park in Rosendale, parking lots

 Trail Length (miles)